corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

     fun execute(): DeleteSnapshotResults
 }
 ```
 ### Restore Snapshot

-Restores the snapshot to the Corda vault
+Restores the snapshot to the Corda vault.

 ```kotlin
 /**
  * Invoke the restore snapshot flow to restore failed jobs.